Syriiin/difficalcy/devdocs/updating.md

 To ensure our caching functions correctly, we need to make sure we serialise the required difficulty attributes.

-These can be checked by looking at the `FromDatabaseAttributes` method of the difficulty attribute classes.
+These can be checked by looking at the `FromDatabaseAttributes` method of the difficulty attribute classes and adding them to any skill difficulty values attributes (eg. `AimDifficulty`).

 ## Updating test values